sriharshachilakapati/FontPacker/Readme.md

 ## Using the Fonts ##

-After you create a `.fontpack` file, you need to use it as XML.
+After you create a `.fntpack` file, you need to use it as XML.
 Here's the structure of the file.

 The xml file starts normally with the xml declaration.
 Then comes the root tag `<FontPacker>` which contains the `<Font>` tag with an attribute `name`.